 “Here in São Luís, this situation is very common.
 Most women in my community are beaten by men, but they keep quiet because their husbands are too violent.
 It’s not only me.”

 Violence for girls and women doesn’t remain confined to households, it also takes place in public places too.
 Simple acts such as going to school fill girls like Larice, 18, with fear.
 The teenager lives in a dangerous community in São Luís, where drugs and violence are rife.
 She always has to make sure her belongings are safely out of sight.
 “Girls are more vulnerable in my community.
 You can’t walk alone or you might get attacked like my sister did.
 The only place I feel safe is at school and at home.”

-As part of Plan International Brazil’s Girls Leadership Project, a group of girls are following in Girlene and Charlienne’s footsteps and trying to put a stop to gender-based violence.
+As part of Plan International Brazil’s Girls Leadership Project, a group of girls are following in Charlienne’s footsteps and trying to put a stop to gender-based violence.
 From taking on the local government to questioning the current laws on violence, they are determined to make their voices heard.

 Why?
 Well, according to Luca Sinsei, Plan International Brazil’s Programme Director: “Girls should speak for themselves.
 When we see girls take on politicians and speak up for their rights, it makes a big difference.
 Their voice represents their lived realities and it is the first step to ensuring they can grow up in an environment where they can learn, lead decide and thrive.”

 Authorities are making moves to combat violence against girls and women.
 This year marks the 10-year anniversary of the Maria de Penha law – a landmark ruling that was in put in place with the intent of tackling domestic violence.